What You Need To Know: Drugged Driving Car Accidents

 Alcohol is not the only way for someone to be under the influence.
-A person driving under the influence of illicit substances, prescription medication, or over-the-counter medication is equally if not more dangerous on the road compared to someone driving under the influence of alcohol.
-Under Florida law, a person can be charged with a DUI if they are caught driving under the influence of alcohol or controlled or chemical substances.
-Like how a person who drives under the influence of alcohol is considered a “drunk driver,” a person who drives under the influence of drugs can be regarded as a “drugged driver.”
+A person driving under the influence of illicit substances, prescription medication, or over-the-counter medication can be as dangerous as a drunk driver.
+UnderFloridalaw, an officer may charge a person with a DUI if they catch them driving under the influence of alcohol or controlled or chemical substances.
+Like how you may consider a person who drives under the influence of alcohol as a “drunk driver,” you can regard a person who drives under the influence of drugs as a “drugged driver.”

 Punitive Damages in Drugged Driving Accidents

+Injured by a Drugged Driver?
 We Can Help